Case Studies: Individual Leadership

 A fully aligned team, collectively bought into a shared strategy and new ways of working, understanding each other's values and strengths more easily so collaboration on projects has naturally improved.
 The establishment of sub groups and owners to work on specific initiatives has made the legal team more efficient and responsive to business needs, which is now run by a re-energised management who benefitted from 121 coaching using our unique methodologies.

-Case Studies: Board
+Case Studies: Strategic Direction

 Board Evaluation – Who runs the Company?